Explore the Flow Physics and Imaging Lab's research facilities, publications to date, and ongoing research projects.

 The Turbulence Research, Imaging, high-Resolution Experimental Methods, and Education (TRIREME) Water Tunnel is a water tunnel specifically designed to provide an ideal testbed for novel, flow visualization-based experimental techniques and for fundamental studies of turbulence.
 It features a 30 cm x 30 cm x 1 m test section and a maximum velocity of 1 m/s.
 The laboratory is outfitted with state-of-the-art equipment for high speed (up to 1 MHz) imaging and stereoscopic 1 kHz PIV.
 The side walls of the test section can be replaced with blocks which have inserts for high-quality optical glass with λ/10 flatness.
 These windows allow schlieren-based techniques such as BOS to be performed in the TRIREME tunnel without the optical distortions that would typically occur in water tunnels due to lower optical quality glass or acrylic windows.

-The hypervelocity projectile light gas gun (HOPLITE) is a two-stage light gas gun that will be used to launch projectiles to hypersonic speeds for aerodynamics research.
-The bore diameter is 18 mm, and it will be capable of launching models at speeds up to 4 km/s.
-The HOPLITE was funded by a Defense University Research Instrumentation Program (DURIP) grant from the Air Force Office of Scientific Research, and is currently under construction by Physics Applications, Inc.
+The hypervelocity projectile light gas gun (HOPLITE) is a two-stage light gas gun that is used to launch projectiles to hypersonic speeds for aerodynamics research.
+The bore diameter is 18 mm, and it is capable of launching models at speeds up to 4 km/s.
+The HOPLITE was funded by a Defense University Research Instrumentation Program (DURIP) grant from the Air Force Office of Scientific Research, and was constructed by Physics Applications, Inc.

 Publications